coco-droid/PeerJs-wrapper-/README.md

 # PeerJs-wrapper
-it's a lib for create custom event (listener-emitter) and connect,gestionnate multi node in P2P support broadcasting event and screensharing api "only dekstop"
+This lib will allow the dev to integrate peejs more easily and add other features for P2P connection he permit to create custom event (listener-emitter) and connect,gestionnate multi node in P2P support broadcasting event and screensharing api "only dekstop"
 <details><summary>Integration</summary>
 <p>